redhat-et/bootc-examples/aws-ec2-ami.md

 This assumes an AMI `fedora-bootc-ami` exists in your AWS account and you have terraform and AWS CLI `aws` installed on your local system.
+There is a sample [terraform file](./terraform/main.tf).
+Customize this based on the AWS account details.
+Then:

 ```bash
 cd terraform